 Despite what the governor of Florida may say, doctors do not agree that going to an amusement park is a safe activity right now, thanks to the long lines, tight space on rides, and the crowds of people that gather inside them.
 And for more on where you shouldn't be headed right now, check out The Riskiest Places You're Going—Ranked by Doctors.

 Even after AMC did an about-face on mandatory face masks for guests, doctors are still dubious about heading out to the cinema to catch a movie, due to the close quarters and air conditioning systems that can spread the virus within the closed space.
 "I would honestly say I'm not comfortable going to the movies right now," Carlos Del Rio, MD, an infectious diseases specialist in Atlanta, told CNBC.
 "Right now, the only place I am comfortable going to the movies is my living room."

 Attending a crowded concert

 If the cancellation or postponement of the country's biggest festivals wasn't already a sign, take it from the doctors: Crowding a live theater or concert venue to watch your favorite artist perform is simply too dangerous right now.
 And for more on when you can rock out in public again, check out When Experts Say It'll Be Safe to Go to a Concert.

-A crowded sports stadium
+Going to a crowded sports stadium

 This place might be the easiest to avoid, if only because all major sports leagues are still on hiatus or playing without spectators on account of coronavirus.
 But as professional sports leagues attempt to start back up again, doctors still advise that heading out to the big game is a major health risk with all that spit-inducing screaming and those crowded seating arrangements.
 And for more up-to-date information, sign up for our daily newsletter.